-Cryptosporidium and Giardia are microscopic organisms that are relatively widespread in the environment.
+that are relatively widespread in the environment.
 Surface waters, such as lakes and rivers that contain a high amount of sewage contamination or animal wastes are more susceptible to increased numbers of these parasites.
 The Kansas City, MO Water Services Department is taking steps to make sure these organisms do not pose a problem in your drinking water.
 Current protection measures taken include chlorination, filtration and monitoring turbidity levels and particle sizes.
 Additionally, routine backwashing of the filters helps to eliminate the chances of finding these organisms in treated water.
 Occasionally, these organisms have been found in the raw (untreated) water, but neither Cryptosporidium nor Giardia has ever been detected in the finished (treated) water.
-The Kansas City, MO Water Services contaminants, taking all necessary precautions to ensure that vour water is safe.
+The Kansas City, MO Water Services Department continues to monitor for these and other contaminants, taking all necessary precautions to